pandathestoopid/battleships/README.md

 	- *Better Guidance* increases the effectiveness of their **anti-air** systems, allowing for easier downing of incoming **Fighters** and **Missiles**.
 It also allows AA to shoot while jammed, but only to a limited extent.
 	- *Larger Warhead* increases the missile's chance to deal **collateral damage**.
 - **Submarines** have an increased bonus to *Stealth* and they unlock the *Sonar* ability, allowing them to scan a 3x3 section of the enemy territory to see if there are any ships.
 There is a 20% chance for this to be a false-positive/negative.
-- **Corvettes** have different types of autocannons they can swap out for:
+- **Frigates** have different types of autocannons they can swap out for:
 	- *Gyrostabilizer*-fitted autocannons have a slower rate of fire with more precise bursts, slower overheating, and higher accuracy.
 However, if an enemy **Level 3 Destroyer** has *Advanced Active Defense*, the accuracy decreases to 60%.

 #### Level 3 - **Superior**